 The figures are out for us to see: according to the Nepal Demographic Health Survey 2016, nearly one third of all married women in Nepal have experienced violence perpetrated by their partners, the most common violence being physical and emotional.
 Thirty four percent of such women have sustained injuries due to the violence.

 However, in a country with such alarmingly high numbers of gender-based violence (GBV), the number of women coming forward to report it is quite low.
-The Survey notes that 66 percent of women who have experienced sexual violence have never even told anyone or sought help to resist and stop the violent.
+The Survey notes that 66 percent of women who have experienced sexual violence have never even told anyone or sought help to resist and stop the violence.
 This is not surprising, as legal and psycho-social remedies for GBV survivors is limited, not confidential enough, and even the process of reporting incidents can get cumbersome.
 The survivors often face social stigma and familial pressures.

 But the National Women Commission (NWC) of Nepal is about to change that – by establishing a 24-hour toll-free helpline ‘Khabar Garaun 1145’ (Inform Us) for GBV survivors.
 Starting from December 10, 2017, anyone can call in and anonymously report their own incident, or even an incident they have witnessed, to receive coordinated and sustained support.
 The helpline allows GBV supporters to register their complaints, and also connects them to the service providers, including the Nepal Police, One-Stop Crisis Management Center, and civil society organizations (CSOs) that provide shelter, healthcare, legal aid and psycho-social counselling.